Understanding Couples Therapy

 Narrative Therapy

 This approach encourages couples to view their relationship through storytelling.
-By rewriting their narratives, partners can gain new perspectives on their challenges and recognize their strengths as a couple.
+By rewriting their narratives, partners can gain new perspectives on their challenges and recognise their strengths as a couple.

-How Do You Know If You Need Couples Counselling?
+How Do You Know If You’re Ready for Couples Counselling?

-You and your partner might benefit from couples counseling if you notice:
+You and your partner might benefit from couples counselling if you notice:

 Click here to see what does it take to have a healthy relationship!